Readit News logoReadit News

 - Self hosted on a VPS? - Managed infrastructure like AWS, Fly, Render, Digital Ocean App Platform, GCP? - Full-stack platform like Vercel, Firebase, Supabase?

-from-nibly · a year ago
+from-nibly · 2 years ago

 Buy some used servers on eBay, at least 3 will do for redundancy, then get 2 internet connections.
 Set up another server to act as your opnsense firewall/router and bond the two internet connections together.
 Make sure to buy a pair of UPSs for power back up.
 Install kubernetes and rook ceph with about 12 hard drives (redundancy) then find a friend who can host another server for offside backups.
 Dont forget the tape drive system for your second media.
 Start deploying gittea so you can host your code.
 Use argocd so you can have a build system.
 Deploy dapr so you can host all of your microservices in a standard way.
 Deploy otel and alertmanager so you can hook it into the only cloud service you need: OpsGenie (don't forget to winge the whole time you use it)